ljvmiranda921/ljvmiranda921.github.io/life/_posts/2022-01-17-my-first-program.md

 [^1]: Yeah, just a one-year gap.
 Doing open-source has accelerated my learning.
 Sure, I knew how to program, but it's different when you're writing production code.
 I'm happy that I'm doing open-source and research full time now.
 [^2]: Wait, does that mean I'm learning a language already deemed legacy back in '08?
 That's funny!
+[^3]: I think back then we had a choice between electronics, robotics, and programming.